stevebarakat/Minimoog/docs/onboarding-readme.md

 ## 📚 Conclusion

-The Onboarding component provides a comprehensive, accessible, and responsive guided tour of the Minimoog synthesizer.
-It integrates seamlessly with the existing UI, uses modern React patterns, and provides an excellent user experience for new users learning the interface.
+The Onboarding component provides a comprehensive, accessible guided tour of the Minimoog synthesizer for desktop users.
+It integrates seamlessly with the existing UI through the synth store, uses modern React patterns with custom tooltip components, and provides an excellent user experience for new users learning the interface.

-The component is production-ready with comprehensive testing, accessibility features, and responsive design that works across all device types.
+The component is production-ready with comprehensive testing, accessibility features, and intelligent mobile detection that automatically disables the tour on mobile devices for optimal user experience.